zbrojatomek840/secret-crowdfunding/README.md

 # 🔒 Secret Crowdfunding

 > Built with FHEVM v0.9 - Privacy-Preserving Fundraising Platform
+> Last updated: Dec 2025

 A fully encrypted crowdfunding platform where users' commitment amounts remain completely private on-chain.
 Only the user can decrypt and view their own amount.